sirfonzie/INF2004_LAB1/README.md

 **In this lab, we will use method #1 (Drag and Drop).**

+## **Optional:**
+You can also use a VM which has everything preinstalled and configured.
+It is available in the repo with the installer and also the VM image.
+Please ensure that you have 40 GB of free space on your hard drive.
+Vmware fusion is for mac users and vmware workstation for windows users, download the correct version for your system.

+Once u have installed the VMware software, place the image in the virtual machines folder and click on scan to get it to recognise it.
+Then, click on the image and select 'Import'.
+Once the VM is imported, click on the VM and click on Power On.
+The password is password.

+## **Troubleshotting:**
+If you encounter a 'build not found' error, ensure that the Pico SDK is correctly cloned and initialised.
+If the issue persists, check the path in the CMakeLists.txt file.

 ## **THE BIG PICTURE**
-The figure below illustrates how the entire procedure works.
+The figure below illustrates the entire procedure.
 ![Screenshot of Pico - Visual Studio Code](/img/overview.png)

 ## **TASK**

 In this [basic code](basic.c) example, we embark on a journey to understand various types of operators in the C programming language.
 By executing this code, we gain insights into arithmetic, relational, logical, and bitwise operators, each playing a distinct role in manipulating and evaluating data.

 ## **EXERCISE**

 This [blinky code](blinky.c) is supposed to blink an LED connected to the GPIO pin.
 The LED blinks at a rate determined by the "a" variable, which starts at 1 ms and __doubles__ with each iteration of the loop.
 When variable "a" reaches 2048ms, it resets to 1, creating an odd repeating LED blink pattern.
 The LED blink pattern must turn on and off with the same delay at __each loop iteration__.
 Could you identify where the errors are and make the necessary changes so that the code works as intended?

 > [!IMPORTANT]
 > Include a printf statement to monitor the variable "a".
 You might need to modify the CMake file to allow printf to work on the blink example.
-Look at the CMake file in the Hello_World example to glean some insights into this.
+Refer to the CMake file in the Hello_World example for insights into this.